felipecode/coiltraine/README.md

  Assuming that you have CARLA docker with a docker image name as "carlasim/carla:version" , you can execute the coiltraine system by running:

-    python3 coiltraine.py --folder sample --gpus 0 -de CorlNewWeather_Town01 -vd CoILVal1 --docker carlasim/carla:version
+    python3 coiltraine.py --folder sample --gpus 0 -de TestT1_Town01 -vd CoILVal1 --docker carlasim/carla:version

 Where the --folder sample is the [experiment batch](https://github.com/felipecode/CoIL/blob/master/docs/configuration.md) containg all the experiments that are going to be trained and validated.
-The CorlTraining is a driving scenario on Town01, defined as one of the classes on the drive/suites folder.
+The TestT1 is a driving scenario on Town01, defined as one of the classes on the drive/suites folder.
 The validation datasets are passed as parameter with -vd  and should be placed at the COIL_DATASET_PATH folder.

+##### Expected outputs

+First note that this example trains on sample data and tests on a sample benchmark.
+Thus, the resulting driving model will be of poor quality.
+Test some of the models from the conditional models zoo to get high performance conditional imitation models.
+You should see a colored screen on the terminal.

+After finishing training and validation the terminal screen should look like as below.

-Note that you will not see any screen popping up since CARLA running under docker runs offscreen.
+You will not see any CARLA server screen popping up since CARLA running under docker runs offscreen.
+Checking the driving results.